bgag2783/PassPicker/README.md

 *   **Privacy First**: All data processing happens locally in your browser.
 Your travel history is never uploaded to any server.
 *   **Smart Analysis**: Parses your official SmarTrip CSV export(s) to calculate your exact spending.
 *   **Multi-File Support**: Upload months of history at once.
 The app deduplicates trips and optimizes for long-term savings.
+*   **Advanced Analysis Mode**: Inspect every trip in a detailed table view to compare your actual cost vs. the optimal pass cost.
 *   **Usage Analytics**: Visualize your top stations, peak vs. off-peak travel habits, and spending breakdown (Rail vs. Bus).
 *   **Interactive Map**: See your travel footprint on a map of the DC area, with markers for visited stations and lines showing your trips.
 *   **Automated Fare Lookup**: Uses official WMATA fare data to calculate costs for trips covered by your existing pass.